Morflight/exrep/README.md

    The Dockerfile containing all the packages required to run the app.

-   On top of that, the entire app is a volume linked to the PHP container.
+   On top of that, the entire app directory is a volume linked to the PHP container.
 Any change there is immediately replicated onto the php instance.

    Any change you make is live, no need to rebuild.
 At most you might have to clear the Symfony cache.